 This disconnect is where problems begin.

 Businesses that rely on fixed monthly payments – regardless of performance – can experience unnecessary financial pressure during slower periods.
-As a result, more SMBs are actively seeking flexible repayment business loans that align with how their revenue actually flows.
+As a result, more SMBs are actively seeking flexible repayment business advances that align with how their revenue actually flows.

 Understanding where to find these options – and how they work – is essential for making smarter financing decisions.

-What Are Flexible Repayment Business Loans?
+What Are Flexible Repayment Business Advances?

 - Variable payment amounts